cocos/cocos-docs/source/en/components/label.md

 |Horizontal Align| Horizontal alignment pattern of the text.
 The options are LEFT, CENTER and RIGHT.
 |Vertical Align| Vertical alignment pattern of the text.
 The options are TOP, CENTER and BOTTOM.
 |Font Size| Font size of the text.
+|SpacingX | The spacing between font characters, only available in BMFont.
 |Line Height| Line height of the text.
 |Overflow| Layout pattern of the text.
 Currently supports CLAMP, SHRINK and RESIZE_HEIGHT.
 See `Label Layout` for more detailed information.
 |Enable Wrap Text| Enable or disable the text line feed.